benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 Azure DevOps and GitHub both provide common package hosting for shared libraries like _NuGet_ and _npm_ packages.
 However, GitHub also provides container hosting as part of their offering which is called [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).

 ### The Service's API
 Have you tried to use Azure DevOps's API to do things?
 At best, you'll find documentation that is only _slightly_ out of date with [their actual API](https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.2).
 At worst, you'll find some random thread off of Google where an answer recommends using a "hidden" API with only a HTTP verb and a URL as your north star.
 I'm particularly salty about this one as I tried to programmatically migrate repositories from one Azure DevOps project to another over a year ago and found it hilariously frustrating to pull off (if I didn't laugh about it, I'd cry).
-GitHub's API is no darling, but the documentation has been solid every time I have used it.
+GitHub's API has some faults, but the documentation has been solid every time I have used it.

-Security wise, GitHub allows much more fine-grained control over personal access tokens.
+Security wise, GitHub allows much more fine-grained control over personal access tokens that are used to authorize with the GitHub API compared to Azure DevOps, enabling a least-permissive approach.
 Additionally, check out [the Bots section](#bots) to see the automatic protections in place for secret leakage.

 ### The Service's Investment In Itself
 Mention the changes AzDo is pushing out vs. Github.

 ### Adoption
-I'm not going to pull out the different adoption numbers GitHub has as it's absurd so I'll stick with a personal anecdote.
+I'm not going to pull out all the different adoption metrics GitHub has as it's absurd (100million public repositories, for example) so I'll stick with a personal anecdote.
 I just finished attending [.NET Conference 2023](https://www.dotnetconf.net/agenda), run by Microsoft itself, a few weeks ago.
 These folks are the prime candidates for using Azure DevOps - Microsoft employees, .NET Developers, overwhelmingly use Visual Studio, and Azure.
 All throughout the conference, every speaker that gave a presentation besides a _single one_ was using GitHub to share, host, and deploy their code.

 As an aside, of those that were visible, there were more MacBooks than Surface's too 🤔.

 ### Templating Repositories
+Azure DevOps has no templating capabilities besides old-fashioned cloning.

 GitHub allows you to create template repositories that can be used as a starting point for new projects.
 These templates can include files, directories, and even default issues or pull requests.
-This helps maintain consistency across projects and saves time on initial project setup.
+This helps maintain consistency across projects and saves time on initial project setup; it is something I have used at every step of my career.
+As a bit of trivia - this website itself was [generated from a GitHub template](https://github.com/benjaminsampica/bensampica.com).

+{{< figure src="images/template.png" title="bensampica.com's template." lightbox="true" >}}

 ### Work Boards (Product Mgmt.)
 Talk about automation in this space (w/ workflows), projections based on cards, etc.

-###
+### Auditing
+Azure DevOps' Auditing has a narrower set of events it tracks for users but is probably adequate for most organizations.
+However, they only store audit logs for [90 days](https://learn.microsoft.com/en-us/azure/devops/organizations/audit/azure-devops-auditing?view=azure-devops&tabs=preview-page#filter-audit-log-by-date-and-time) and only let you filter by a date range.

+In contrast, GitHub Audit Logs have a wider set of events that are tracked but the power really comes in how you can query them.
+All [event categories can be filtered on](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/reviewing-the-audit-log-for-your-organization#searching-the-audit-log), including searching by user, correlation id, repository, and much more.
+As an added bonus, GitHub also stores audit logs for 6 months which could narrow down the window that you need to ship them somewhere else (but no worries [the API is good](#the-services-api)).

 ## Summary
 This was a lot of information but the difference of approaches can really be summed up as this: Azure DevOps views its "Projects" as the center of the universe, with the management of `Wikis`, the variables/secrets in its `Library`, as well as builder & releaser of `Pipelines` and `Repos` as all each being different people and little overlap.
 GitHub views the repository itself as the center of the universe and is structured as such - most of the information that is a dozen or so clicks away is readily available on a _single page_ at the root GitHub repository, with most other information one click away.